 What Are the Treatment Options For Inhalant Addiction?

-Just like with drug and alcohol addiction, those who find themselves suffering from inhalant abuse can benefit greatly from treatment for inhalants.
-Just as with other substances, it’s important to properly detox before beginning treatment.
+Just like with other substance abuse issues, those who find themselves suffering from inhalant abuse may benefit significantly from treatment for inhalants.
+Just as with other substances, it’s essential to properly detox before beginning treatment.
 Detox can be done at a medical facility, a dedicated detox facility, or a treatment center that also provides detox services such as New Directions for Women.
 Attempting to self-detox can be incredibly dangerous and even life-threatening.

 Unlike traditional rehab, treatment for inhalants takes longer than other programs because inhalants stay inside body fat.
 In addition, since inhalant abuse tends to cause limited thinking ability and a short attention span, therapy sessions will last about 15 to 30 minutes at first, becoming longer as treatment progresses.

-Just like drug or alcohol treatment, treatment for inhalants consists largely of both individual and group therapy sessions.
-These therapy sessions will allow the person to get to the bottom of what caused their addiction in the first place as well as learn ways to prevent going down the same or similar path in the future.
+Substance abuse treatment for inhalants consists largely of individual and group therapy sessions.
+These therapy sessions will allow the person to get to the bottom of what caused their addiction in the first place, as well as learn ways to prevent going down the same or similar path in the future.

 Want To Know More About Inhalant Abuse?

 While it might seem innocent enough at the time, using inhalants for anything other than directed can be incredibly dangerous.
 In addition to potentially causing an addiction to develop, it can also lead to serious medical complications and even death.